top of page

 Design Intrapreneur

-Identified and addressed a critical pain point in the outdated writing platform, emphasizing the importance of launching products that the organization can take pride in.
+Identified and addressed critical brand perception issues, emphasizing the importance of launching products the organization could take pride in while maintaining business fundamentals.

 Design visionary

-Demonstrated the differentiating power of great UI by setting a new standard through leading by example, actively involving founders and executives in evolving the interface to drive a fresh visual direction and vision.
+Demonstrated the competitive advantage of exceptional UI by setting new standards through hands-on leadership, actively involving executives in evolving our visual direction and long-term design strategy.

 Strategic Unifier